evastgh/evastgh.github.io/_pages/about.md

 My Doctoral Dissertation was on Material Point Method and its improvements, advised by Prof. [Joseph Teran](https://www.math.ucla.edu/~jteran/).

 **Community Service**
 During my time at UCLA, I took on the leader role of several student organizations including [Women in Math at UCLA](https://www.math.ucla.edu/grad/women-in-math), Math Grad Student Organization, and [Math and Physical Sciences Council](https://www.math.ucla.edu/~mpsc/math/).
-I created the [Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) in 2017 to strengthen the community and encourage connection between undergraduate and graduate women in math.
+In 2017, I created the [Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) to strengthen the community and encourage connection between undergraduate and graduate women in math.

 **Personal**
 I spent most of my free time climbing, hiking, and cooking (see [gallery](https://evastgh.github.io/gallery/)).
 [WiGRAPH](https://www.wigraph.org/) featured me in an interview and you can find more about me [here](https://www.wigraph.org/post-postdocs.html).

 Publications